google/WebFundamentals/src/content/en/updates/2017/06/play-request-was-interrupted.md

 Since we're not handling the video play Promise in our code, an error message appears in Chrome DevTools.

-Note: Calling `video.pause()` isn't the only way to interrupt a video "play()" request.
-You can reset entirely video playback state, including buffer with `video.load()` and `video.src = ''`.
+Note: Calling `video.pause()` isn't the only way to interrupt a video.
+You can entirely reset the video playback state, including the buffer, with `video.load()` and `video.src = ''`.

 ## How to fix it {: #fix }

-Now that we understand the root cause, let's see what we can do to fix this properly.
+Now that we understand the root cause, let's see what we can do to fix this.

 First, don't ever assume a media element (video or audio) will play.
 Look at the Promise returned by the `play` function to see if it was rejected.
 It is